 The genus is named after Artemis, the Greek goddess of wilderness and wild animals, hunting, childbirth and virginity, protector of young girls, and also bringer and reliever of disease in women.
 In his Herbarium, Roman philosopher and scholar Lucius Apuleius (c.
 124-170 A.D.) writes: “Of these worts that we name Artemisia, it is said that Diana found them and delivered their powers and leechdom to Chiron the Centaur, who first from these worts set forth a leechdom, and he named these worts from the Greek name of Diana, Artemis.”

-Read about the usage of Artemisia species in folk medicine elsewhere on this website, see Traditional medicine.
+Read about the usage of Artemisia species in folk medicine on the page Traditional medicine.

 Large-flowered wormwood (Artemisia macrocephala) is easily recognized by its relatively large flowerheads, growing to 1 cm across.
 It is distributed from southern Russia and Mongolia across Sinkiang and Tibet to Ladakh, Pakistan, and Afghanistan, at altitudes between 3,400 and 5,500 m.